Are you a business owner looking to maximize your company's financial stability, reduce risk, and protect your interests in a specific term.

 Permanent life insurance provides access to cash which can be used by the business to pay off debts or be borrowed against.
 This cash value is accessible tax-free.

-Can a corporation owned life insurance policy on an employee?
+Can a corporate owned life insurance policy on an employee?

-Yes, a corporation can buy a life insurance policy on an individual shareholder or employee in your home country.
+Yes, a corporation can buy a corporate owned life insurance policy on an individual shareholder or employee in your home country.
 This type of term life insurance coverage is known as key person insurance.

 Companies often purchase insurance on specific individuals, usually the owners, founders, senior executives, or other employees who are crucial for the company’s survival.
 The company owns the policy, pays the premiums, and is usually also the policy beneficiary.
 In the event of the insured’s death, the business receives the policy proceeds, which it can use to cover the cost of replacing the deceased, or other expenses.